-As well as Chair of the Trust Board, Maurice is a member of the Finance & General Purposes Committee and the Standards Committee, and is also the Lead Director for Safeguarding/Child Protection.
+As well as Vice Chair of the Trust Board, Maurice is a member of the Resources & Audit & Risk Committee and the Standards Committee, and is also the Lead Trustee for Safeguarding/Child Protection.

-Colin has been a governor for 29 years, including 18 years at Abbey Hill (Vice Chair for 2 years and Chair for 4), Chair of Stockton Borough First Federation from its formation until its conversation to Horizons Specialist Academy Trust (7 years) and Chair of the Trust from its formation in 2013 until 2017 (4 years).
+Colin has been a governor for over 29 years, including more than 18 years at Abbey Hill (Vice Chair for 2 years and Chair for 4), Chair of Stockton Borough First Federation from its formation until its conversation to Horizons Specialist Academy Trust (7 years) and Chair of the Trust at its formation in 2013 until 2017 (4 years).
 Additionally, he was a governor of Ash Trees Special Primary School for 3 years.

 His charitable activities include 15 years in the Round Table organisation in several continents and 4 years in Rotary International, plus numerous years as a director of charitable trusts providing work for people with learning difficulties.

 Colin is the Chair of the Trust Board’s Standards Committee and is also a member of the Resources & Audit & Risk Committee.

 Term of office: 16 December 2022 - 15 December 2026

 Baxi has been a Member appointed Director since 2014.
 After completing medical training over 20 years ago, he specialised in mental health and is currently working as a Consultant Psychiatrist and Clinical Director in Tees Esk and Wear Valley NHS Foundation Trust which is a leading Mental Health Trust in the area.
 He has experience in research, medical education and clinical psychiatry.
 He is passionate about use of technology and data as tools to improve efficiency and overall productivity.